binary-manu/arch-ansible/docs/index.md

 [Arch-Vagrant][arch-vagrant] and [Arch-Packer][arch-packer].
 Click the links to read their own docs.

+Both projects honor the following environment variables:

+* `ARCH_ANSIBLE_HEADLESS`: set it to any non-empty value (ex. `1`, `true`) to suppress the hypervisor GUI during provisioning.
+You can still access the VM screen by opening the appropriate management GUI (ex.
+VirtualBox, `virt-manager`).
+Machines created via `libvirt` will not display their GUI by default, regardless of this setting.
+Also, Packer machines using QEMU starting without GUI cannot be switched to GUI mode during provisioning.

+  By defaults, GUIs are shown.
+* `ARCH_ANSIBLE_LIBVIRT_USER_SESSION`: if set to any non-empty value, and libvirt is being used to create a VM, connect to its user session, rather than to its system session.
+* `ARCH_ANSIBLE_CPUS`: set the number of CPUs used by VMs.

 ## Integration with pkgproxy

 If you are going to do multiple installations using arch-ansible in a